To recap: If identity is who you think you are, then personality is what you actually are.

-In other words, conscientiousness isn’t sidetracked by short-term, fleeting desires.
-Rather it stays consistent and reliable, living by proven routines.
+In other words, conscientiousness isn’t sidetracked by immediate, fleeting desires; rather it stays consistent and reliable, living by proven routines.

-Conscientiousness treasures tradition.
-It sees established rules as moral obligations.
+Conscientiousness treasures tradition, and sees established rules as moral obligations.

 Where inward sensing is highly conscientious, outward sensing isn’t conscientious at all.

-Inward sensing pulls you to what’s known or familiar.
-Outward sensing pushes you to seek out the new and unpredictable.
+Inward sensing pulls you to what’s known or familiar; but outward sensing pushes you to seek out the new and unpredictable.

-Inward sensing holds you back to conserve, keeping clear unconscious records of what’s worked well before.
-Outward sensing drives you forward into the unknown so you can consume and enjoy right now.
+Inward sensing holds you back to conserve, keeping clear unconscious records of what’s worked well before; while outward sensing drives you forward into the unknown so you can consume and enjoy right now.

-If you were to stay only conscientious, you would spend your life working hard to build and sustain something valuable that you never actually got any value from.
+If you were to stay only conscientious, you’d spend your life working hard to build and sustain something valuable you never actually got any value from.

 That could look like living in abject poverty without ever accessing the millions you’ve saved in the bank.